What is DeleteFromQuery

 // @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; context.Customers .Where(x => !x.IsActive) .DeleteFromQuery(options => options.BatchSize = 1000);

-You can use this option to reduce lock duration when updating a very large number of rows.
+You can use this option to reduce lock duration when deleting a very large number of rows.

 BatchDelayInterval

-Allows you to wait a specified number of milliseconds between batch deletes, not before the first batch is executed.
+Allows you to wait a specified number of milliseconds between batch deletes (not before the first batch).

 This option only works with SQL Server and uses the SQL statement WAITFOR DELAY '{BatchDelayInterval}'.